 His research included the effects of disease states and other conditions on the pharmacokinetics and pharmacodynamics of drugs.
 He has authored or co-authored more than 70 manuscripts, abstracts and books on these and related topics.

 Juhl served as president of the Academy of Pharmaceutical Research and Science in the American Pharmaceutical Association in 1992-1993.
 In 1992, he was asked to chair the newly created FDA advisory committee on non-prescription drugs.
 Juhl served as this committee's chair from 1992 to 1996.
 The committee is responsible for advising the FDA on a range of issues related to non-prescription drugs, including the Rx-to-OTC switch process.
 In 1998, Juhl was appointed chair of the Pharmacy Compounding Advisory Committee for the FDA.
 This new advisory committee was created by the FDA Modernization Act of 1997 to serve as a public forum for the resolution of regulatory issues affecting pharmacy compounding.

-Juhl has been honored as a distinguished alumnus of both Waldorf University (1995) and the University of Iowa’s College of Pharmacy (2000).
-In addition he received the Distinguished Service Award from the University of Pittsburgh’s School of Pharmacy Alumni Society (2004) and the University of Iowa’s College of Pharmacy Osterhaus Medal for Lifetime Achievement (2021).
+Juhl has been honored as a distinguished alumnus of both Waldorf University (1995) and the University of Iowa’s College of Pharmacy (2000) and received the Distinguished Service Award from the University of Pittsburgh’s School of Pharmacy Alumni Society (2004).

 In 2008, he was named Distinguished Service Professor of Pharmacy at the University of Pittsburgh, the first to be so honored in the School of Pharmacy’s 130-year history.
 He retired from Pitt in 2015.